tjards/tjards/README.md

 # Welcome to my GitHub

 Hi.
 My name is Travis.
 This is my GitHub.
-My work focuses mainly on modeling and control of aerial robotics.
+My work focuses mainly on control and learning in multi-agent robotics applications.
 I prefer Python for most things.

+My primary development project is the [multi-agent coordination simulator](https://github.com/tjards/multi-agent_sim), where I integrate various swarming techniques into a single environment for use in my academic research.
+You will see various offshoots where I play with new concepts, but they typically get intergated back into this project.

 Some links: